 Transferrin can also bind Al3+, and it is possible that it can be internalized in cells and incorporated in ferritin.
 However, transferrin-Al3+ complex does not seem to interact with transferrin receptor 1 (Hémadi et al., 2003).

 Transferrin receptors (TfR1 and TfR2) are transmembrane proteins with 66% homology.
+TfR1 has a high degree of homology with PSMA, too.
 TfR1 (TFRC, CD71) is a high affinity ubiquitously expressed receptor; TfR1s are abundant in hepatocytes, erythrocyte precursors especially in bone marrow, and other tissues, especially rapidly dividing cells, but not in mature erythrocytes.
 In the central nervous system TfRs are found in the grey matter, mainly at the luminal side of brain capillary endothelial cells, but very little on neurons or glial cells (Roelcke et al., 1996).
 TfR1 expression on cell surface is increased when intracellular iron concentration is low.
 TfR2 has lower affinity to diferric transferrin than TfR1, and it is only expressed in hepatocytes, enterocytes of the small intestine, and erythroid cells.
 TfR2 expression is independent on the intracellular iron concentration, but it is instead modulated by cell growth rate.

 When transferrin receptor binds transferrin, the complex is internalized into endocytic vesicles.
 Receptor binds diferric transferrin with very high affinity, and affinity to monoferric transferrin and transferrin without iron (apotransferrin) is lower.
 With physiological concentrations the cellular transferrin receptors are saturated.
 Inside endosomes the lower pH promotes the protonation of the carbonate anion coordinating the position of the ferric ion, induces conformational change in transferrin, and additionally membrane bound oxidoreductase catalyses the reduction of Fe3+ to Fe2+.
 After Fe2+ (ferrous ion) is released, the transferrin receptor bound apotransferrin is recycled to the cell surface, and in the extracellular neutral pH apotransferrin is released from the complex.
 Ferrireductase family proteins (STEAP) reduce the ferrous ion back to ferric ion for further transport in the cytoplasm and into mitochondria.